M1903 Springfield: Today

 Due to its balance, the M1903 is still popular with various military drill teams and color guards, most notably the U.S. Army Drill Team.
 M1903 rifles (along with the M1 Garand, M1917 Enfield and M14 rifles) are also common at high school Junior Reserve Officer Training Corps (JROTC) units to teach weapons handling and military drill procedures to the cadets.
 JROTC units use M1903s for regular and inter-school competition drills, including elaborate exhibition spinning routines.
-Exhibition teams often use fiberglass stocks in place of wooden stocks, which are heavier and more prone to breakage when dropped.
+Exhibition teams often use fiberglass stocks in place of wooden stocks, which are heavier and more prone to breaking when dropped.
 JROTC Color Guards still favor wooden stocks over fiberglass because of their weight characteristics and appearance.
-The M1903 is the standard parade rifle of the Virginia Tech Corps of Cadets, which has over six hundred M1903s, a very small percentage of which are still fireable.
+The M1903 is the standard parade rifle of the Virginia Tech Corps of Cadets, which has over six hundred M1903s, very few of which are still fireable.
 The Summerall Guards of The Citadel also use the M1903 Springfield for their silent drill performances.

-U.S. Naval Sea Cadet Corps color guard rifles bear many similarities to the Springfield.
+U.S. Naval Sea Cadet Corps color guard rifles bear many similarities to the 1903 Springfield, although they are non-functional replicas with a plugged bore.

-In 1977, the Army located a rather large cache of unissued M1903A3 rifles which were demilitarized and then issued to JROTC units as a replacement for their previously issued M1 Garand and M14 rifles, which were then returned to Army custody due to concerns about potential break-ins at high school JROTC armories.
+In 1977, the U.S. Army located a rather large cache of unissued M1903A3 rifles which were demilitarized and then issued to JROTC units as a replacement for their previously issued M1 Garand and M14 rifles, which were then returned to Army custody due to concerns about potential break-ins at high school JROTC armories.

-For safety reasons, the JROTC M1903s are made permanently unable to fire by plugging the barrel with a steel rod, or having it filled with lead, soldering the bolt and welding the magazine cutoff switch in the "on" position.
-To plug the barrel, a very cold steel rod was inserted; after it warmed up it was too tight to remove.
+For safety reasons, the JROTC M1903s are demilitarized to make them permanently unable to fire by plugging the barrel by inserting a very cold steel rod which became too tight to remove after expanding when warmed to room temperature, or having it filled with lead, soldering the bolt and welding the magazine cutoff switch in the "off" position.